mahdiwf/forecastIDX/README.md

 ![image](https://github.com/mahdiwf/forecastIDX/assets/163992115/ebaf8e06-95d1-42a5-b95e-a6b4e7a6bdcf)

-It is not perfect, however, our model diagnostics suggest that the model residuals are nearly normally distributed.
+It is not perfect, however, our model diagnostics suggest that the model residuals are nearly normally distributed (except big dip in 2020).
 Points on the Normal Q-Q Plot indicate the univariate normality of the dataset.
 If the data is not normally distributed, the points will deviate from the reference line.

 IDX close price - Actual vs Forecast